codeloaf/pi-dash/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

 ## Thank You
-If you like my work, or just want to share your wealth with me 😉, you can [buy me a coffee ☕](https://ko-fi.com/skv)
+If you like my work, you can [buy me a coffee ☕](https://ko-fi.com/skv)